 Regulations in the making

-Since FATF is the main global AML/CFT standards body, it is one of biggest heavyweights in cryptocurrency’s regulatory landscape today.
+As the main global AML/CFT standards body, FATF is one of the most influential entities for digital asset regulation.
 So its updated guidance, with a release slated for later in October, will likely have a big impact on the cryptocurrency industry.
 The updated guidance is expected to clarify the definitions of virtual assets and virtual asset service providers (VASPs)—including how these terms apply to DeFi and NFTs—how the FATF standards apply to stablecoins, and guidance related to implementation of the Travel Rule, which FATF has encouraged member jurisdictions to expand to cover cryptocurrency.

 This Travel Rule guidance comes at a crucial moment, as the European Commission, the UK HM Treasury, and FinCEN each have travel rule proposals under consideration.
 But before we unpack these proposals, we should first explain the rule: the travel rule aims to stop money laundering by minimizing the anonymity of large cryptocurrency transactions.
 It thus mandates that VASPs obtain, hold and exchange information about the originators and beneficiaries of cryptocurrency transfers with other VASPs and above a certain threshold.
 FATF recommends 1,000 USD/EUR/GBP as the threshold, and most of the proposals have followed suit.